 Your instructor is licensed architect who works with blueprints on a daily basis, preparing construction documents for commercial, government and residential projects.

-VDCI encourages a strong online engagement between you, your instructor and your classmates.
+VDCI encourages a strong online engagement.
 You will participate in group discussion forums, connect with your instructor and message your classmates.
 You are also invited to join us in the VDCI Student Lounge, where our instructors, staff, current students and alumni share information and help one another.

 This blueprint reading online tutorial review course is designed to help trades professionals, journey people, drafters, designers and architectural and engineering interns.
 By the conclusion of this class, participants will be able to work themselves through a set of construction documents, and understand and apply the inter-connectivity between the drawings.